 - Fill a bag unless it is appropriate for the filling environment.

-- Fill a bag to a level that compromises its stability or exceed the height or width limitations.
+- Fill a bag to a level that compromises its stability or exceeds the height or width limitations.

 - Use a device to support the bag that is not specifically designed to do so.